-Living together in a small
+Living together in a small limited space

-limited space

-Living together in a small limited space increases the risk of infection because the enclosed space is shared by a mask risk of airborne or micro-droplet infection.
+- Living together in a small limited space increases the risk of infection because the enclosed space is shared by several people for a long time. - There have been reports of suspected infections in common areas such as dormitory bedrooms and bathrooms.